 Rafiqul Islam is the Senior Director of Bioanalytical Services at Celerion, Inc. In his current role he is be responsible for the scientific and operational leadership for both small and large molecule bioanalysis.
 He is also responsible for developing and executing a strategic plan to deliver scientific, operational and service excellence to Celerion clients.
 Previously, Rafiq held positions at EMD Millipore where he was the Scientific Director for Biopharma Services.
 He held similar positions at Covance and Huntingdon Life Sciences.
 He also held several positions of increasing responsibility with Curagen Corporation.
 He has 14 years of industry experience.

-Elayne Ko is a Manager in the Strategy Group of Siemens’ Health Services (HS) Business Unit focusing on portfolio management and business planning.
+Elayne Ko is the Director of the Portfolio and Decision Analysis group at Pfizer.
+She was formerly a Manager in the Strategy Group of Siemens’ Health Services (HS) Business Unit focusing on portfolio management and business planning.
 Prior to Siemens, Elayne worked as a Manager at Deloitte Financial Advisory Services LLP to support client decision-making under risks, uncertainties and multiple objectives in the mining, financial services and pharmaceuticals.
 Before Deloitte, Elayne spent 7 years at Pfizer’s Portfolio and Decision Analysis (PDA) group where worked extensively on drug research and development investment decisions, long-term strategic planning, and disease area prioritization.
 Her project experiences spanned across a number of therapeutic areas including infectious diseases, neuroscience, urology, pain, oncology and cardiovascular.
 Elayne holds a BS in Management Sciences and MS in Decision Sciences from The London School of Economics.